Home Living and workingHow good is health care in Colombia? Explanations and my experiences.

 Not all care is covered by basic insurance, such as plastic surgery, prosthetics and infertility treatments.

-As in the Netherlands, you choose your health insurance company.
-You provide this information to your employer after which the monthly fee is automatically debited.
-Self-employed people, like myself, pay their own expenses to the health insurance company and pension each month via the Internet.
 This is very easy through a special website where you can transfer everything at once.
 Via mail I then get the proof of payment which I then have to give to my employer to get my salary paid.
 How much you pay depends on insurance and salary.
-I myself pay about 72 euros per month for just basic insurance.
+I myself pay about 90 euros per month for just the basic insurance.

 Own risk

 The deductible as you know in the Netherlands does not exist in Colombia, but own contributions for example for consultations and medication do.
-Whether you have to pay extra depends on the type of care and whether you have supplemental insurance.
+Whether you have to pay extra depends on the type of care and whether you have additional insurance.

-The supplementary insurance
+The supplementary insurance in Colombia

-There are two complementary insurances available in Colombia: prepagada (prepaid care) and the plan complementario (supplementary insurance).
+There are two complementary insurances available in Colombia: prepagada (prepaid care) and the plan complementario (additonal insurance).
 People who have prepaid insurance have the best of the best.
-This is because with it you get the best service, you get to go to the best hospitals and clinics, the doctor comes to your home and you can see a medical specialist directly.
-However, this insurance is quite expensive and therefore only available to people with a lot of money.
-The complementario plan is similar to the supplementary insurance in the Netherlands.
-Only in the Netherlands do you get reimbursed for more services with supplemental insurance, while here you receive better care in addition to more reimbursement.
-For example, with supplemental insurance for dermatology, you can see a dermatologist more easily and quickly, and you don’t have to pay extra for a consultation or surgery.
-In addition, for example, you can get a single room during hospitalization, and more extras like that.
+This is because you get the best service, you get to go to the best hospitals and clinics, the doctor comes to your home and you can see a medical specialist directly.
+However, this insurance is quite expensive and therefore only available to people with money.

 Hospitals in Colombia